thebrodi/icsob2024.github.io/location/index.md

     <h1 class="display-4" style="text-align: center;">
         Traveling Tips
     </h1>
-    <p>Utrecht can be reached by flying to Amsterdam Schiphol Airport (AMS).
-It takes an average of 39 minutes to travel by train from Schiphol Airport to Utrecht Central, a distance of approximately 34 km.
-There are normally 84 trains per day traveling from Schiphol Airport to Utrecht Central Station and tickets start from €11.20. </p>
+    <p>Utrecht is conveniently accessible via air travel to Amsterdam Schiphol Airport (AMS).
+The train journey from Schiphol Airport to Utrecht Central, covering an approximate distance of 34 km, takes an average of 35 minutes.
+The train service operates from early morning, with the first train departing at 0:08, until late at night, with the last train departing at 23:57.
+Notably, there are 84 trains on this route each day, providing ample options for transportation.
+Tickets for this route start at €11.20.</p>
     <p>This conference will be held in two locations:
         <li>The main conference will take place in Utrecht Science Park.</li>
         <li>The PhD retreat will take place in Utrecht University Hall.</li>